 Redditch Golf Club relocated to Callow Hill from Plymouth Road on Wednesday, 8th November, 1972.
 Three days later, on the Saturday, the President, Norman Patchett, declared the course officially open.
 The lease on the land was for 999 years but the club eventually bought the freehold in 1982 for £200.

 The "new" Callow Hill course was designed by Frank Pennink, an Enlish Amateur Champion golfer, whose design signatures were two-tier greens and a tree in the middle of a fairway, "The Sentinel" 6th is a fine example.
 The greens were relaid to USGA standards in 1995-96 due to disease and although the Pennink "purist" may complain they are now an outstanding feature year round.

 The main item of expenditure over the years was repeatedly on drainage given the course was built on clay.
 Over the years, new developments in drainage techniques have alleviated the issues of muddy conditions that often manifest themselves in winter.
 Add to that, the recent introduction of a brand new irrigation system to help with growth in summer and we have a course we are incredibly proud of.
 Our greens staff are committed and dedicated individuals, who also play the course, led by one of the youngest Course Manager's in the country.
 The course presentation is a credit to them all!

-2022 is another year of celebration at the club, it marks our half-century, 50 years at the Callow Hill course.
+2022 was a year of celebration at the club, it marked half a century, 50 years at the Callow Hill course.
 During that time the clubhouse, Pro Shop and surrounding patio areas have all been refurbished.
 No-one knows what the next 50 years will bring but you can be sure we will continue to keep it as the high quality, welcoming club it is today!